FrancescoMussi/nerudify/README.md

 <li>Tonight i can write the saddest linese</li>
 </ul>

+<h3>Trump's speeches</h3>
-These are the sources from where have been taken the Trump speeches:
+These are the sources from where have been taken the Trump speeches.<br/>
+For readability reasons the full transcript has been cut and reduced in lenght.

 <ul>
 <li>http://www.realclearpolitics.com/video/2016/08/18/watch_live_donald_trump_gives_first_campaign_speech_since_hiring_stephen_bannon.html</li>